SarahMcN25/data-representation-project/README.md

 # Assessment: Data Representation Project

-by Sarah McNelis
+by Sarah McNelis - G00398343

 <br>

 ## Introduction

-This repository contains my project for the module Data Representation as part of my Higher Diploma in Computing in Data Analytics.
+This repository contains my project work for Data Representation as part of my Higher Diploma in Computing in Data Analytics.

 <br>